Maugun/GravityOdyssey/README.md

 # Gravity Odyssey

-**Gravity Odyssey** is a 2D platformer Android game taking place in space.
+**Gravity Odyssey** is an Android 2D platform game set in space made with Unity3D.

 **This is a Dev Version** bugs may occurs !